1kmHQ/Book/01-the-broken-system.md

 ---

+## The Numbers Behind the Crisis

+Let's ground this in data:

+- **Rural India**: ~65% of India's population, ~833 million people
+- **Vehicle ownership**: Only 8% of rural households own a four-wheeler
+- **Transport cost**: Rural transport costs 30-50% more per kilometre than urban
+- **Post-harvest losses**: 15-20% of agricultural produce lost to logistics failures
+- **Income unpredictability**: Rural transport workers face 40-60% income volatility month to month

+These aren't just statistics.
+Each number represents millions of people caught in a system that doesn't work.

+---

+## The Micro-Economics of Rural Movement

+Consider the economics of a single trip:

+A farmer needs to move 200 kg of tomatoes 15 km to the mandi.
+- **Expected sale price**: ₹4,000
+- **Transport cost (if available)**: ₹300-500
+- **Margin**: ₹500-800 after costs

+Now consider what happens when transport isn't available:
+- **Delayed sale**: Price drops 20-30% → loses ₹800-1,200
+- **Spoilage risk**: Loses entire crop → loses ₹4,000
+- **Alternative (middleman)**: Sells at farm gate for ₹2,500 → loses ₹1,500

+The difference between having reliable transport and not having it is often **the entire profit margin**.

+For transport providers, the economics are equally fragile:
+- **Daily vehicle operating cost**: ₹400-600 (fuel, maintenance, depreciation)
+- **Break-even trips**: 4-5 minimum
+- **Good day**: 6-7 trips → ₹600-800 net income
+- **Bad day**: 1-2 trips → net loss

+One bad week can wipe out a month's savings.
+No wonder providers are desperate.
+No wonder customers are anxious.

+---

 ## What "Mobility" Means in Rural India

 In cities, mobility is an app away.
 Open your phone, book a ride, track the driver, pay digitally, rate the experience.
 The system is so seamless it feels inevitable.